RED FLAGS from Psychopaths (Part 3)

 — They seem to have little or no body odor, maybe from frequent showers, carrying deodorant or a change of clothes – all to make a good impression

 Thirst for attention & adoration is obsessive & insatiable.
-You thought you were the only one who could make them happy, but now you feel that anyone with a pulse could fill the role.
-They will drain you dry, but no one can fill the void in a psychopath’s soul
+You thought you were the only one who could make them happy, but now you see that anyone with a pulse can fill the role.
+They will drain you dry, but no one can fill the void in a psychopath’s ‘soul

 Denial – You feel on edge around this person, but you still want them to like you.
 You write off most of their questionable behavior as accidental or insensitive, because you’re insecure & in constant competition with others for their attention & praise